rails/rails/guides/source/testing.md

 Testing Mailers
 --------------------

-Testing mailer classes requires some specific tools to do a thorough job.

-### Keeping the Postman in Check

 Your mailer classes - like every other part of your Rails application - should be tested to ensure that they are working as expected.

 The goals of testing your mailer classes are to ensure that: